openPMD/openPMD-standard/EXT_ED-PIC.md

   - `fieldSolverParameters`
     - type: *(string)*
     - scope: *required* if `fieldSolver` is `other`, *optional* otherwise
     - description: additional scheme and parameters specification for fields solvers.

   - `fieldBoundary`
     - type: array of *(string)* of length 2 `N`
     - scope: *required*
     - description: boundary conditions in each direction (in the above, `N` is the dimensionality of the field mesh).
                    The strings are stored in the following order:
       - boundary at the *lower* end of the *first* axis of the mesh
       - boundary at the *upper* end of the *first* axis of the mesh
       - boundary at the *lower* end of the *second* axis of the mesh
       - boundary at the *upper* end of the *second* axis of the mesh
       - ...
       - boundary at the *upper* end of the `N`th axis of the mesh
     - allowed values:
       - `periodic`
-	  - `open` (optionally add scheme specification - such as PML, Silver-Muller, etc. - in the `fieldBoundaryParameters` string)
+      - `open` (optionally add scheme specification, such as PML, Silver-Muller, etc., in the `fieldBoundaryParameters` string)
-	  - `reflecting` (optionally add scheme specification - such as Neumann-type or Dirichlet-type - in the `fieldBoundaryParameters` string)
+      - `reflecting` (optionally add scheme specification, such as Neumann-type or Dirichlet-type, in the `fieldBoundaryParameters` string)
       - `other`

   - `fieldBoundaryParameters`
+    - type: array of *(string)* of length 2*`N`
     - scope: *required* if `fieldBoundary` is `other`, optional otherwise
-    - type: array of *(string)* of length 2*`N`
     - description: additional scheme and parameters specification for the boundary conditions

   - `currentSmoothing`
     - type: *(string)*
     - scope: *required*
     - description: applied filters to the current field after the particles' current deposition
     - note: may becomes a particle record attribute in the future